-Insert a replacement fire brick into the space that was occupied by the original brick.
-Use bricks made from the same material that are the same size as your original bricks.
+- Carefully insert a replacement fire brick into the empty space that was occupied by the damaged brick.

 Things You Will Need